 The herb may also play a beneficial role in weight control.
-Several studies suggest that it is a promising anti-obesity aid.[2,4] It offers several benefits.
+Several studies suggest using a gymnema sylvestre dosage for weight loss or anti-obesity aid.[2,4] It offers several benefits.

 Lessens weight gain from high-fat diet.
 In one study, rats were given high fat diets to induce obesity.
 Rat who were given a saponin-rich fraction of a gymnema sylvestre extract ate less and had significantly decreased body weight.

 Benefits cholesterol.
 Research also shows that Gymnema sylvestre improves the ratio of HDL to LDL cholesterol.

 How to Take Gymnema Sylvestre

 To try gymnema sylvestre, look for an extract that is standardized to contain at least 25 percent gymnemic acid.
 Some supplement manufacturers produce an extract standardized to 75%.
 Clinical studies have looked at gymnema sylvestre dosage of 200 to 400 mg per day.
 Gymnema sylvestre can cause stomach pain, so take it with food or take three to four smaller doses throughout the day.
 Don’t take a gymnema dosage if you are pregnant, lactating or allergic to milkweed.
 Talk to a physician before taking it if you are currently taking anti-diabetic medication as a cumulative blood-sugar lowering effect could be dangerous.